 Red Hat Enterprise Linux 8 includes Application Streams of multiple versions of languages, compilers, databases, and other tools available - all are part of the subscription.
 The following components are currently available within RHEL 8:

 Rust Toolset 1.31

 Databases, web tools, etc.

 Apache httpd 2.4

 Varnish Cache 6.0

-For a complete list of packages available in AppStream, see Appendix B, Packages in AppStream.
+For a complete list of packages available in the Appstream repo, type

-The RHEL8 Beta introduces a new repository, the CodeReady Linux Builder (or “Builder” for short) that developers may need while developing applications for RHEL.
+The RHEL 8 introduces a new repository, the CodeReady Linux Builder (or “Builder” for short) that developers may need while developing applications for RHEL.
 As you all know “developer” is not a one size fits all term.
-Read more about Builder.